narrowspark/automatic/docs/CONFIGURATORS.md

 }
 ```

-The `%BIN_DIR%` string is a special value that it's turned into the absolute
+The `%BIN_DIR%` string is a special value that it’s turned into the absolute
 path of the binaries directory.
 You can access any variable defined in
 the `extra` section of your root `composer.json` file: